nvidia-holoscan/holoscan-sdk/examples/tensor_interop/README.md

 ## C++ API

+*Visit the [SDK User Guide](https://docs.nvidia.com/holoscan/sdk-user-guide/holoscan_create_operator.html#interoperability-with-gxf-operators-cpp) to learn more about interoperability with GXF.*

 This application demonstrates interoperability between a native operator (`ProcessTensorOp`) and two GXF Codelets (`SendTensor` and `ReceiveTensor`).
 - The input and output ports are of type `holoscan::gxf::Entity` so that this operator can talk directly to the GXF codelets which send/receive GXF entities.
 - The input/output of the entity has a tensor (`holoscan::Tensor` which is converted to `holoscan::gxf::Tensor` object inside the entity) which is used by the native operator to perform some computation and then the output tensor (in a new entity) is sent to the `ReceiveTensor` operator (codelet).